HEPLean/PhysLean/docs/MaintainerTeam.md

 experience with either the PhysLean or Mathlib review process.

-To become a maintainer, you either need an invitation for current maintainers, or need to nominate yourself to a current maitnainer.
+To become a maintainer, you either need an invitation for current maintainers, or need to nominate yourself to a current maintainer.

 ## Term of a maintainer